White-label Refresh Healthcare Ongoing partnership

 Operational Integrity at handoff

-Staging QA on the homepage refresh caught a mobile logo animation regression — the shrink-on-scroll behaviour worked at desktop breakpoints but broke at mobile, flagged in the QA pass and resolved before the page was cleared for production; post-migration QA on ticket #659 surfaced 3 micro-issues, including a navigation menu link correction, before the agency signed off.
-Pre-ticket-close QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off on each ticket.
+Staging QA on the homepage refresh caught a mobile logo animation regression — the shrink-on-scroll behaviour worked at desktop breakpoints but broke at mobile, flagged in the QA pass, which we resolved before clearing the page for production.
+Post-migration QA surfaced 3 micro-issues, including a navigation menu link correction, before the agency signed off.
+Pre-ticket-close QA ran through Site Checker — see how we run QA for the categories and the no-fail bar each ticket had to clear.
+After handoff the agency ran its own QA, surfacing issues into the shared backlog for our fix loop until they signed off on each ticket.

 How We Did It